 Finding images of actual fishermen, wearing beanies is tremendously hard.
 The modern trend of the fisherman beanie has taken over image searches, pushing the black and white genuine photos aside.

 Mostly whenever I find a picture of what we would call a fisherman beanie today, it turns out to be a modern day portrait, taken with a vintage style.
 The real pictures I’ve found however, reveals something very interesting.

-You might have noticed on the first picture, beside Cousteau, that the fisherman has an incredibly long beanie with a pom-pom at the end.
+You might have noticed on the first black and white picture in this article, that the fisherman has an incredibly long beanie with a pom-pom at the end.

 The style derives from fishing societies in Portugal, specifically the Povoan culture.

-The culture was centered around fishing.
+Their culture was centered around fishing.
 Their legends and their religion — it all swirled around the sea, sea creatures and fish.
-Saint Andrew was believed to fish the souls of the perished at sea into heaven, and they avoided work on Sunday because of an old legend about a sea serpent punishing people who violated the holy day of rest.
+Saint Andrew was believed to reel in the souls of the perished at sea and deliver them into heaven, like a batch of fish.
+And they avoided work on Sunday because of an old legend about a sea serpent punishing people who violated the holy day of rest.

 Most importantly though, they wore the longest fishermen beanies the world has ever seen with pom-pom and all — and with that they sported the wildest sideburns known to man.